ClickHouse/ClickHouse/docs/en/getting-started/install.md

 -   `clickhouse-client` — Creates a symbolic link for `clickhouse-client` and other client-related tools. and installs client configuration files.
 -   `clickhouse-common-static-dbg` — Installs ClickHouse compiled binary files with debug info.

+!!! attention "Attention"
+    If you need to install specific version of ClickHouse you have to install all packages with the same version: `apt-get install clickhouse-server=21.6.5.37 clickhouse-client=21.6.5.37 clickhouse-common-static=21.6.5.37`

 ### From RPM Packages {#from-rpm-packages}

 It is recommended to use official pre-compiled `rpm` packages for CentOS, RedHat, and all other rpm-based Linux distributions.